Black Diamond Contact Strap Crampon

 You’ll notice that bottom of these crampons have plastic plates called an anti-balling system (ABS) which prevent snow from sticking to the bottom of the crampon and ruining your traction.
 Some crampon manufacturers make you purchase these plates separately, but they’re built into the Contact Strap.

 As you can see, the spikes, all 10, are rather assertive and provide excellent traction on ice.
 I wear mine mostly for mixed climbing on bare rock and ice, mainly in the spring.
 Doing this a lot can eventually dull the spikes, but you can re-sharpen them using a mill bastard file.

 These crampons are made from stainless steel which prevents rusting and although they weigh 29 oz/pair, you don’t really feel it when you’re wearing them.
 In fact, when I wear them I feel invincible.
 They’re one of my favorite things about winter hiking.

 While crampons are a fantastic way to extend your hiking season into the winter, I’d suggest that you get proper instruction on how to use them, including different styles of ascending steep slopes and how to fall.
 Improper use can be very dangerous and lead to serious injury.
 The best way to get trained is to take a mountaineering class with a hiking club or a mountain guiding service that offers instruction.

 Disclosure: The author owns this product and purchased it using their own funds.

 Written 2010.
 Updated 2018.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.